Asian Americans in arts and entertainment: Film directors

 So Yong Kim is a Korean American independent filmmaker who was awarded the Special Jury Prize at Sundance for her debut feature, In Between Days, which was shot in Toronto, but was loosely based on her own experiences growing up in Los Angeles as a newly arrived immigrant who felt alienated from the surrounding world.
 In the film, the protagonist is a teenage Korean girl transplanted to North America who must take responsibility for her own life as her mother is not around much and her father is estranged from the family.
 A raw, largely improvised romance shot digitally with first-time actors, In Between Days received enough attention for Kim to make her next film, the childhood drama Treeless Mountain, in her birth country of South Korea.
 Her latest and third feature, For Ellen, is set in the United States and stars Paul Dano as a man going through a divorce.

 The 2018 film Crazy Rich Asians, directed by Jon M. Chu, featured several Asian American actors in prominent roles including Constance Wu, alongside other actors of Asian descent.
 The film was nominated for Best Motion Picture - Musical or Comedy and Best Performance by an Actress in a Motion Picture - Musical or Comedy at the 2019 Golden Globe Awards.

 Minari, directed by Lee Isaac Chung, featured an almost entirely-Asian cast, including Asian-Americans Steven Yeun and Alan Kim who received several award nominations for their respective performances.
 Chung is the first Asian born in the United States to be nominated for the Academy Award for Best Director and was also nominated for Academy Award for Best Original Screenplay.
+The 2019 film Always Be My Maybe, directed by Nahnatchka Khan, features Asian American actor, Ali Wong and Randall Park.
+The film denies a popular impression that being an Asian American also meant being a model minority.

 Other notable film contributors

+Makeup and Hairstyling

 Kazu Hiro won the Academy Award for Best Makeup and Hairstyling in 2018 and 2020, winning the second award as an American citizen.

+Prop Design

 Wah Chang was the designer for many of the props on the Star Trek series as well as The Time Machine, which received an Academy Award for special effects.

+Director of Photography

-Larry Fong was the director of photography on recent Hollywood hits 300, The Watchmen, Super 8, and Suckerpunch.
+Larry Fong was the director of photography on recent Hollywood hits 300, Watchmen, Super 8, and Suckerpunch.

+Film Editing

 Mark Yoshikawa was the editor on several of Terrence Malick's films, including The New World, The Tree of Life, and Knight of Cups.

+Richard Chew was the first Asian-American to win a Film Editing Oscar (Star Wars: A New Hope, 1977).
+He also earned an Oscar-nomination for his work on One Flew Over the Cuckoo's Nest.
+Both films rank in the 30 highest-grossing films of the 1970s.

+His feature film career spans five decades, with credits including notable films such as The Conversation, My Favorite Year, Risky Business, Clean and Sober, Singles, Shanghai Noon, and I Am Sam.